Visitor policies & hours for Lawrence Memorial Hospital and clinics

 One support person per patient in the Emergency Department.

 Effective February 3, visiting hours are from 11 a.m.-6 p.m., Monday-Friday and noon-4 p.m., Saturday-Sunday for patients on the second and third floors, including those in our medical, post-surgical and ICU units, as well as for patients in the acute rehab/transitional care unit on the fourth floor.
 Patients under investigation or diagnosed with COVID-19 will not be permitted any visitors.

 Clergy are allowed to visit inpatients at any time during their hospital stay.
-Clergy must pass the front door screening and are allowed to visit in addition to a patient's one visitor.
+Clergy must pass the visitor screening and are allowed to visit in addition to a patient's one visitor.
 Very rare exceptions to our visitor policy may be made in extenuating circumstances, as determined by the director and provider.

 Outpatient Procedures and Surgery